Banja Luka: Transport

+Public transport within Banja Luka is exclusively operated by bus services.
+Twenty-three bus lines stretch across the city, connecting the city centre to the rest of the city and its suburbs.
+The oldest bus link in the city is line No. 1.
+Taxis are also readily available.
+The E-661 expressway (locally known as M-16) leads north to Croatia from Banja Luka by way of Gradiška, near the Bosnian/Croatian border.
+A wide range of bus services are available to most neighbouring and larger towns in Bosnia and Herzegovina, as well as to regional and European destinations such as Austria, Belgium, Croatia, Germany, France, Italy, Montenegro, the Netherlands, Serbia, Sweden, Switzerland, Hungary, and Slovakia.

-Banja Luka is a minor hub of the railway services of Željeznice Republike Srpske, which comprises one half of the railway network of Bosnia and Herzegovina.
+Banja Luka is a minor hub of Republika Srpska Railways, which comprises half of the railway network of Bosnia and Herzegovina.
 Services operate to most northern Bosnian towns, and two modern air-conditioned 'Talgo' trains run to Sarajevo every day.
 However, services are relatively slow and infrequent compared with neighbouring countries.

 Banja Luka International Airport (IATA: BNX, ICAO: LQBK) is located 23 km north of Banja Luka.
-The airport is served by Air Serbia, which operates flights to Belgrade and summer charters to Antalya and Athens, while Ryanair operates flights to Bergamo, Berlin, Brussels, Gothenburg, Stockholm-Arlanda Airport, Memmingen, Frankfurt–Hahn and Vienna.
-There is also Banja Luka Zalužani Airfield, a small airstrip.
+The airport is served by Air Serbia, which operates flights to Belgrade, with summer charters to Antalya and Athens, while Ryanair operates flights to Milan, Berlin, Brussels, Gothenburg, Stockholm, Memmingen, Frankfurt-Hahn Airport, and Vienna.
+Moreover, there is also Banja Luka Zalužani Airfield, a small airstrip.

 Public transport

 Banja Luka overwhelmingly relies on a network of buses for its public transport.
 The following bus lines exist in the city: